JorritSalverda/infinity/README.md

 infinity validate
 ```

-## Build/release an application locally
+## Build an application locally

+The manifest can container multiple _run targets_, which can be used to run local builds, builds from a CI system, releases or other _runs_ for varioius types of events.

 The stages of a run target in the `.infinity.yaml` manifest can be executed with: